pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 The shared resource of that community includes the active and latent knowledge of that field of study.
 The subtractability of that resource is the potential contributions and discoveries within that field of study.
-Scholarly commons (plural) can form around any type of knowledge, and can be nested within each other, most likely, but not necessarily, following the structure of the knowledge around which they are based.
-It is also possible to structure these commons around the type of need they are trying to fill.
+Scholarly commons (plural) can form around any type of knowledge, and can be nested within another, either imitating the structure of the knowledge around which they are based, or more likely, around the type of need they are trying to fill.
 But whatever the structure of these commons, we need a standard technical mechanism to tie them together, so that they are mutually interoperable and beneficial.

 # The process is the product